Lisinopril: Absorption

 Following oral administration of lisinopril, peak serum concentrations of lisinopril occur within about seven hours, although there was a trend to a small delay in time taken to reach peak serum concentrations in acute myocardial infarction patients.
+The peak effect of lisinopril is about 6 hours after administration for most people.
 Declining serum concentrations exhibit a prolonged terminal phase, which does not contribute to drug accumulation.
 This terminal phase probably represents saturable binding to ACE and is not proportional to dose.
-Lisinopril does not appear to be bound to other serum proteins.
-Lisinopril does not undergo metabolism and absorbed drug is excreted unchanged entirely in the urine.
-Based on urinary recovery, the mean extent of absorption of lisinopril is approximately 25%, with large interpatient variability (6 to 60%) at all doses tested (5 to 80 mg).
+Lisinopril does not undergo metabolism and the absorbed drug is excreted unchanged entirely in the urine.
+Based on urinary recovery, the mean extent of absorption of lisinopril is approximately 25% (reduced to 16% in people with New York Heart Association Functional Classification (NYHA) Class II–IV heart failure), with large interpatient variability (6 to 60%) at all doses tested (5 to 80 mg).
 Lisinopril absorption is not affected by the presence of food in the gastrointestinal tract.

 Studies in rats indicate that lisinopril crosses the blood-brain barrier poorly.
-Multiple doses of lisinopril in rats do not result in accumulation in any tissues.
+Multiple doses of lisinopril in rats result in little or no accumulation in brain tissue.